-If you believe that your suggested heritage asset meets any of the selection criteria, please complete the nomination form attached and return to the Heritage Officer, Carlisle City Council.
-Alternatively, a nomination can be submitted online.
+If you believe that your suggested heritage asset meets any of the selection criteria, please complete the nomination form, available on the City Council's website and return to the Heritage Officer, either by email or by post.

 It is important that as much information as possible is supplied about the site, including an up to date photograph.
 Please try to consider how your nominations fit with one or more of the criteria listed above.